stabilaprotocol/documentation-en/docs/mechanism-algorithm/resource.md

 Finally, in this call, the ucr A can use is (100000 + 200000) = 300000 ucr.

 If contract executes successfully without any exception, the ucr needed for the execution will be deducted.
-Generally, it is far more less than the amount of ucr this trigger can use.
+Generally, it is far less than the amount of ucr this trigger can use.

 If Assert-style error come out, it will consume the whole number of ucr set for fee limit.

-Assert-style error introduction, refer to [Exception Handling(zh-cn)](https://github.com/stabilaprotocol/Documentation/blob/master/%E4%B8%AD%E6%96%87%E6%96%87%E6%A1%A3/%E8%99%9A%E6%8B%9F%E6%9C%BA/%E5%BC%82%E5%B8%B8%E5%A4%84%E7%90%86.md)

 ** Example 2 **